amensch/e8086/README.md

 4. Design goal is for easy extension into 286/386 and other instruction sets.
 5. Use TDD to drive the project.

+**15-Jan-2016**
+The disassembler is fully working.
+Beginning on the CPU.

 **08-Jan-2016**
 All but two instructions (the TEST instructions) are now implemented for disassembly with unit tests passing.